yotam180/unique_counter/Article/Article.md

 ## Measurements

 The method employed to keep track of comparisons and placements was a crafted `Metered<T>` type.
-Thanks to C++'s rich type system which allow fine-grained control over all operators (assignments, constructions, copies, comparisons, and more), the metered type overloads all operators and counts all opeartions on the object.
+Thanks to C++'s rich type system, which provides fine-grained control over operators, the metered type overloads comparisons, placements, constructions, and copies.
+It counts all operations on the object.

-The three counters (comparisons, placements and fixed calculations) are accumulated in `MetricsCounter`, a static class whose only purpose is to store the live results.
+The three counters (comparisons, placements, and fixed calculations) are accumulated in `MetricsCounter`, a static class whose only purpose is to store the live results.

-Fixed calculations are just a fancy name for hash calculations, and are implemented using the `logging_hash` type.
-More information about them can be found in the hashstable algorithm explanation.
+Fixed calculations are just a fancy name for hash calculations and are implemented using the `logging_hash` type.
+More information about them can be found in the hashtable algorithm explanation.

 ## System data